Updated: Which European countries have opened their borders?

 The country reopened its border with Italy from June 16, but a travel warning was issued for the region of Lombardy.

-There are no restrictions with most European Union countries except for travellers from the UK, Sweden, and Portugal who must still present a medical certificate and self-isolate.
+There are no restrictions with most European Union countries except for travellers from the UK, Sweden, and Portugal who must still present a medical certificate or self-isolate.

-People arriving in Austria "from any other country" must also produce a medical certificate proving a negative COVID-19 test.
-The certificate cannot be more than four days' old.
+Due to a high number of cases, travellers from the Gütersloh district in Germany will need a negative COVID-19 test (administered in the last 48 hours) to travel to Austria.

 Entry by air is prohibited to citizens coming from countries outside the Schengen Area.